 Fact: There is no 'suggestion' involved in the Transcendental Meditation technique, whereas in hypnosis the physiology and behavior depend on the suggestion of another.
 (Self-hypnosis depends on a suggestion made by oneself, and such auto-suggestion is also absent during TM practice.)
 A person can come out of Transcendental Meditation practice at any time—no one is needed to "snap" you out.

-does the Transcendental Meditation technique work?
+How does the Transcendental Meditation technique work?

 The TM technique allows the mind to settle inward by special use of the normal, natural mechanics of the thinking process.
 Effortlessness is a key feature of the Transcendental Meditation technique.
-TM practice requires no control or expectation, just simple
+TM practice requires no control or expectation, just simple innocence.
+The assertion that the Transcendental Meditation technique involves expectation and suggestion shows a fundamental misunderstanding of the practice.

 Rabbit Hole: The reported effects of the Transcendental Meditation technique result from “post-trance indoctrination,” “suggestion” and “expectation.”